45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Not to be mistaken for Long Island, NY, I feel like Long Island City, which is in Queens, is often forgotten.
 Quite frankly, it is a shame because Long Island City (LIC) offers great restaurants, museums, and one of my favorite parks, The Gantry Plaza State Park.

-This epic and free NYC park offers 12 acres of riverside views, green spaces, recreational spaces, and an incredible backdrop of Midtown Manhattan!
+This epic and free park offers 12 acres of riverside views, green spaces, recreational spaces, and an incredible backdrop of Midtown Manhattan!
 Make sure to see the giant Long Island sign and the Pepsi-Cola sign while you are there!

-25. Visit Flushing Meadows Corona Park in Queens
+25. Visit Flushing Meadows Corona Park in Queens (Off the Beaten Path)

 The park is also widely known as the home of the 1939 and 1964 World Fairs!
 Additionally, if you visit during the spring, you will have the opportunity to see some really beautiful cherry blossoms!